rHermes/adventofcode/README.md

 I'll look forward to reading the reddit comments on this, as I think I can learn some new graph algorithms here!

+So I looked on reddit here and found multiple cool solutions.
+I've done quite the deep dive on this one and I've learned about multiple min-cut algorithms from this.
+My favorite solution for the actual problem though is one that takes advantage of the fact that we know there is only one min-cut and that we how what the answer is already.

+I've written a long explanation about my thinking in the corresponding file.

 #### Day 24